baudren/NoteOrganiser/roadmap.md

 [ ] colored icons and tags, with colors chosen by the user [ ] support well multi-screen
 [ ] use tox for automated testing
+[ ] use only one webpage, and stop displaying members instead of generating all
+    these webpages!
+Using an underlying sort of table system, which you could turn on/off (javascript?)

 # Library
 [ ] special graphic for shelves, maybe wood?